Welcome to Kalusha's Cavies Lunkarya Stud. We have been breeding Lunkarya since 2007.

 For those still new to this New Emerging Variety, the Lunkarya is a dominant, rexoid variation of the Peruvian model.
 It is pronounced ‘Lunka-ree-a’.
 The characteristic cork-screw curls are enhanced by their remarkably harsh coat.
 They are surprisingly laid-back and the coat is generally easy to maintain.

 The hair is intended to be high-standing and this is enhanced by the hair growing on the sides of the coat, that effectively ‘push’ the coat up.
+So density is an important characteristic.
 Typically, harsher hair will stand more erect than a soft coat, which will just fall.
 Once they reach over 5/6 months of age, gravity plays a role and a parting has to occur!

 Once you become more familiar with the breed and the stages of baby growth, you will start to recognise a good lunkarya from birth.
 Just a summary: well defined, hard curls shortly after birth.